-At the time of its inception, SPTC was exclusively responsible for training Police Constables within its limited resources and training facilities.
+At the time of its inception, No. 1 SPTC was exclusively responsible for training Police Constables within its limited resources and training facilities.
 The gradual wind of change in the realm of policing has demanded greater professionalism and police capacities among the Junior Police Officers as well as the Police Constable, who constitute the foundation of police human resource, to face the challenges posed myriad security threats and fulfill the growing aspirations of the people.

 Democratic policing is a worldwide tried-and-tested policing model.
 In order to adapt democratic policing practices it is imperative to introduce and institutionalize proactive and coactive policing approach into our own system of service delivery which requires highly competent, dignified and accountable police officers.
-Therefore, the SPTC’s objective is to develop highly professional and competent Police Constables and Junior Police Officers by conducting various training programs, which include foundation as well as advanced training courses.
+Therefore, the No. 1 SPTC’s objective is to develop highly professional and competent Police Constables and Junior Police Officers by conducting various training programs, which include foundation as well as advanced training courses.

 At present, Nepal Police is the principal law enforcement agency of Nepal.
 As Nepal has just emerged from more than a decade long transition towards a more stable political system, Nepal Police has a very important role to play in maintaining peace and order through effective control and investigation of crimes, upholding the rule of law and human rights, and promotion of an environment for economic development.
 To achieve this crucial mandate Nepal Police, through reform and restructuring process to implement the provisions enshrined in the Constitution of Nepal and building on the trust and confidence of the people, is steadfastly transitioning into a fair, efficient, accessible and incorruptible Police organization at federal and state level (although Federal Police Act is yet to be enacted).